petermirithu/Pimp-and-Ride/README.md

 ## Specifications
   * Behaviours
   ```
-  Displays the landing page                     ~ When the app loads on startup.
+  Displays the landing page                     ~When the app loads on startup.

-  Display sign in page                          ~ When the sign in button is clicked.
+  Display sign in form                          ~When the sign in button is clicked.

   Displays sign up page                         ~When the sign up is clicked.

+  Displays About page                           ~When the about button is clicked

+  Display Contact us page                       ~When the contact button is clicked

   Displays profile page                         ~When profile button is clicked.